Gå till huvudinnehållet

 Recommended practice

-In the methodology section of a systematic review, it's important to clearly explain the criteria for including and excluding studies.
-In this section it's also recommended to outline the search strategy concisely and in greater detail within a separate search template provided in an appendix.
-The study selection process should be documented using a PRISMA flow diagram.
+It's important to clearly explain the criteria for including and excluding studies In the methodology section of a systematic review.
+It's also recommended to report the full search strategy in an appendix.
+The study selection should be documented using a PRISMA flow diagram.

 Reporting guidelines